 Similarly, the conversion ratio equation is shown below.

 The flows of primary and secondary are inversely proportional to their respective twists.

 The phasor diagram of the Ideal Transformer is as follows.
 Since the primary transformer coil is fully inductive, the input voltage V1 induces a magnetizing current in the transformer leg 90º.

 E 1 and E 2 are induced emf in the primary and secondary windings of the transformer.
 The direction of the induced emf is inversely proportional to the applied voltage.

 Advantages of Ideal Transformer:

-The benefits of Ideal Transformer are as follows:
+The Benefits of an Ideal Transformer are as follows:

 - No losses like hysteresis, eddy, and copper losses occur in this transformer.